 - The tester is then placed on the open radiator neck.

 - The rubber bellow is then squeezed to suck in the air up through the two fluid-filled chambers.
 As the air bubbles up through the fluid, it will cause a chemical reaction.

 - If the blue chemical turns yellow (for gasoline engines), combustion gases are entering the radiator.
-This result confirms a head gasket failure, a cracked blocked, or a cracked cylinder head issue.
+This result confirms a head gasket failure, a cracked block, or a cracked cylinder head issue.

-- If the blue chemical doesn't change color, you can conclude that you don't have a head gasket failure, a cracked blocked, or a cracked cylinder head issue.
+- If the blue chemical doesn't change color, you can conclude that you don't have a head gasket failure, a cracked block, or a cracked cylinder head issue.